At Par With HIMARS! IAF Veteran Decodes Why Armenia Opted For Pinaka MBRLS To Fight Azerbaijan

 The Impetus To Private Sector Participation In Defense Industry

-The Indian defense industry, including public and private sectors, has made significant investments in establishing a production capacity for over 5,000 Pinaka rockets.
+The Indian defense industry, including the public and private sectors, has made significant investments in establishing a production capacity for over 5,000 Pinaka rockets.
 The export of the Pinaka Mk-1 to Armenia, where the MBRLS could be used extensively in its ongoing hostilities against Azerbaijan consuming spares and ammunition, will ensure that our production capacities don’t languish and the jobs associated with the abilities remain secure.

 If the Indian defense industry is to flourish, such export orders are essential.
 Production costs are dependent on the length of production order runs.
-The longer the runs, the greater the profits and the greater incentive for private sector investments.
+The longer the runs, the greater the profits and the greater incentive for private-sector investments.

 Paradigm Shift in Indian Defense Export Policy